Curtis Sheppard: Boxing career

 While Maxim went on and became world champion, Sheppard continued to fight anyone, anytime.
 Only twenty-six days later, he went into the ring with a fighter who was 12-0 before their fight: Sheppard defeated Clint Conway by a ten-round decision on April 26.

 Sheppard won only two of his next five fights, before embarking on a seven-fight win streak.
 The first three wins were first-round knockouts, including one over Conway, on December 12, 1943.
 On January 24, 1944, he had one of his best performances when he beat future challenger for the world heavyweight championship Gus Dorazio by a ten-round unanimous decision.

 Sheppard's win streak was stopped by Buddy Walker, who defeated Sheppard on February 6, by a ten-round decision.

 Sheppard's next fourteen fights were almost all against the elite of the Light Heavyweight division: He beat Buddy Walker by a knockout in eight rounds in a rematch.
 Then he beat Tony Shucco by knockout in five, before losing to Q. Murray and to future world champion Melio Bettina, both by ten-round decisions.
 Then he beat Alf Brown, Dan Merritt, and Buddy Walker, all except Walker by decision.
 Walker was knocked out in nine rounds.
 Then Sheppard was knocked out in seven rounds by Perk Daniels on April 9, 1945.
 This was followed by a points loss at the hands of Jimmy Bivins.
-Sheppard then had consecutive wins over Nate Bolden, Johnny Allen, and Perkins in a rematch, before facing Jersey Joe Walcott again, and Archie Moore.
-He dropped decisions to Walcott and Moore, but Moore would later claim that, of all of his opponents, which included Bob Satterfield, Ezzard Charles, Rocky Marciano, Floyd Patterson, and Muhammad Ali, it was Sheppard who hit him the hardest.
+Sheppard then recorded consecutive victories over Nate Bolden, Johnny Allen, and Perkins in a rematch, before once again facing Jersey Joe Walcott, followed by a bout with Archie Moore.
+Against Walcott, Sheppard knocked him down in the fourth round.
+However, Walcott controlled the remainder of the fight, ultimately flooring Sheppard with a right hand to the midsection in the tenth round.

 Sheppard would fight twenty three more times, winning fourteen and losing nine.
 He lost another fight to Moore, but "the king of knockouts" could never knock Sheppard out, as he had to settle for a second decision victory over Sheppard.
 Sheppard also lost to Bivins, Q. Murray and to Rusty Payne, each of them twice by decision, during that last 23-fight stretch.
 His second fight with Payne, on January 19, 1949, was his last professional boxing fight.

-Sheppard compiled a record of 49 wins and 33 losses, with 2 no-contests, and 32 knockouts.
+Sheppard compiled a record of 52 wins and 33 losses, with 2 no-contests, and 34 knockouts.